“Mediocrity stamped London fetches more than talent stamped provincial.” — Thomas Hardy, The Hand of Ethelberta

 “What are called advanced ideas are really in great part but the latest fashion in definition, a more accurate expression, by words in logy and ism, of sensations which men and women have vaguely grasped for centuries.”
 Thomas Hardy, Tess of the D’Urbervilles

-We acknowledge the financial support of the Government of Canada through the Canada Book Fund (CBF) for the instigation of the project as well as the integral support of creativeBC
+We acknowledge the financial support of the Government of Canada through the Canada Book Fund (CBF) for the instigation of the project, as well as the integral ongoing partnership of the Canada Council for the Arts.
+Provincially, we would not be able to continue operations without the essential partnership of support of creativeBC.

 ABOUT PACIFIC BOOKWORLD NEWS SOCIETY